Jamond and Joseph: Day in the Life

-Who are the artists that create the murals we love?
 I got the pleasure of interviewing Jamond Bullock and Joseph Boyd to talk about creativity, their journey as artists, and the mural I had the pleasure of dancing in front of in my last post.
 I arrived at our interview with a ton of questions, hoping it would move our conversation along in case we needed more to talk about, but we were graced with good vibes and a collective love of art and music, so we were kindly kicked out of Café Eclectic towards the end!
 We had too much we wanted to talk about.
-So, I’ve attempted to condense our two hour conversation into a plea for utilizing creative gifts to inspire others and to delve behind the scenes of a “Day in the Life” mural.
+So, I've attempted to condense our two -hour conversation into a plea for utilizing creative gifts to inspire others and to delve behind the scenes of a "Day in the Life" mural.

-Jamond and Joseph have known each other since middle school, knew each other when Girbauds tall tees and J’s were the standard, and came together to create the Day in the Life mural to capture Memphis through their eyes.
-The mural was commissioned by the Downtown Art Commission, in partnership, with local restaurants to help fight blight in the city, but also to provide creative interpretations of Memphis to natives and visitors.
+Jamond and Joseph have known each other since middle school; knew each other when Girbauds, tall tees, and Jordans were the standard, and came together to create the Day in the Life mural to capture Memphis through their eyes.
+The mural was commissioned by the Downtown Art Commission in partnership with local restaurants to help fight blight, but also to provide creative interpretations of Memphis for natives and visitors.

-Both artists agreed that revealing the beauty and complexities of the black experience was a form of activism.
-Black art representation became their weapons.
+Both artists agreed that revealing the beauty and complexities of the black experience is a form of activism.
+Their paintbrushes become their weapons.
 Love; their bullets.
-Jamond mentioned the Philando Castile case and turned his head to the window and back to me saying “I live in a country where I can kill a black man and still keep my job”, so art became his way of revealing our shared humanity and experience.
+Jamond mentioned the Philando Castile case and turned his head to the window somberly then back to me saying “I live in a country where I can kill a black man and still keep my job”, so art became his way of illustrating our shared humanity and experiences.

-Whether it be murals, commissioned portraits, or customized Air Force Ones; Joseph and Jamond’s creativity have a greater purpose.
-They both desire to see communities where youth have access to creative outlets, creatives collaborate to build wealth, and Southern Conservative ideals don’t create artistic limits in public spaces, especially when they aim to discount myths of blackness.
+Whether it be colorful murals, commissioned portraits, or customized Air Force Ones; Joseph and Jamond’s creativity have a greater purpose.
+They both desire to see communities where youth have access to creative outlets, Creatives collaborate to build sustainable wealth, and city officials can’t create artistic limits in public spaces, especially when they aim to discount myths of blackness.

-Perhaps they desire for black youth to love art the way they did as children.
-Jamonds’ older brother greatly inspired his love for art, to be the best artist he could be.
+Perhaps they desire youth to love art the way they did as children.
+Jamonds’ older brother greatly inspired his love for art and pushed him to stretch his talents.
 For Joseph it was nature, dinosaurs, and outer space.
 His art inspiration seemed to be God himself.
-The coolest thing about their journeys is they allowed their passions to lead them on a non-traditional route, nonetheless.
-They actually followed their dreams and cultivated the talents and gifts they were given to not only, fulfill their purpose, but to encourage others to do the same.
+The coolest thing about their journey is they allowed their passions to lead them on paths less traveled.
+They followed their dreams and cultivated the talents and gifts they were given to not only, fulfill their purpose, but to encourage others to do the same.

-When I asked them for any encouraging words or inspirational tidbits for people reading this, I truly was asking for myself, somewhere deep, in that question.
-So here’s my top 3 tips I gained from Jamond and Joseph:
+When asked for any encouraging words or inspirational tidbits for people reading this, I was left with three valuable lessons:

 - Be CONSISTENT.